SgtWiggles/SgtWiggles.github.io/_wotagei/02-stance.md

 ---

 When doing wotagei, it is required that both of your feet are firmly planted on the ground.
-The general rule of thumb is that your legs are spread out about 2-3 as wide as your shoulder width.
+The general rule of thumb is that your legs are spread out about 2-3 times as wide as your shoulder width.
 This stance should be fairly relaxed, with a slight bend in the knees.

 <figure>